 If the sink is out of reach, simply wipe the cup clean with dry or damp tissue, or rinse with bottled water and reinsert straight-away.
-You can simply refill the cup and reinsert it again, but make sure you rinse it at your next available opportunity.
+You can simply reinsert it without rinsing it, but make sure you rinse it at your next available opportunity.

-Ruby Cup in a public bathroom, and what to do when you are traveling.
-Check out our Traveling with a Menstrual Cup article and you'll be ready for anything!
+More hacks on how to use a menstrual cup in a public bathroom, and what to do when you are traveling, check out our Traveling with a Menstrual Cup article and you'll be ready for anything!